databrickslabs/jupyterlab-integration/README.md

     - *'6.4'* and *'6.4 ML'*
     - *'7.3'* and *'7.3 ML'*
     - *'7.5'* and *'7.5 ML'*
+    - *'8-0'* and *'8.0 ML'*
+    - *'8.1'* and *'8.1 ML'*

     Newer runtimes might work, however are subject to own tests.

 ## 4 Running with docker

 A docker image ready for working with *Jupyterlab Integration* is available from Dockerhub.
-It is recommended to prepare your environment by pulling the repository: `docker pull bwalter42/databrickslabs_jupyterlab:2.1.0-rc4`
+It is recommended to prepare your environment by pulling the repository: `docker pull bwalter42/databrickslabs_jupyterlab:2.2.0-rc4`

 There are two scripts in the folder `docker`: